xAPPO/MQTT/README.md

 # Retain homie states

 Makes the homie state topics retained on the MQTT broker (normal - as per spec).
 NB homie /set topics should NOT be published retained.

+# MQTT Text driver changes in beta 3c

+beta 3c .
+Radically changed - if using old driver keep a backup

+This now integrates as a standard HE Device exported to MQTT.
+It has no inbuilt MQTT capability but will expose an MQTT Text device that provides status and .../set update ability.
+It also supports prefix and suffix including html tags.

+Or add it as a virtual device within the app linked to an adhoc MQTT topic.
+Then you can set status and command topics via virtual devices within the app.

+setText() command includes both prefix and suffix, forceText() command ignores these.

+MQTT ...text/set uses setText() so if you want 'raw' values make sure prefix and suffix are empty.